Days

 50

-You start your cycle tour on the Tauber Altmühl Cycle Route in picturesque Wertheim at the confluence of the Main and Tauber rivers.
-The town is famous for its castle ruins on a narrow hilltop between the two river valleys.
-A visit to the original 12th century Hohenstaufen castle will give you a glimpse of the region you will be cycling through over the next few days.
-Enjoy the first evening in one of the numerous restaurants and look forward to an exciting week on the bike!
+You start your Tauber and Altmühl cycle route in picturesque Wertheim at the confluence of the Main and Tauber rivers.
+The town is known for its castle ruins on a narrow promontory between the two river valleys.
+During a visit to the original Staufer castle complex from the 12th century, you will get a glimpse of the region that you will be cycling through over the next few days.
+Enjoy your first evening in one of the many restaurants and look forward to an exciting week on your bike!

 You say goodbye to Wertheim and the River Main.
 As far as Rothenburg, you follow the Romantic Road, Germany's oldest vacation route.
-You pass beautiful vineyards in the Liebliches Taubertal valley and pass Tauberbischofsheim and Bad Mergentheim.
+Past the magnificent vineyards of the Liebliches Taubertal, you pass Tauberbischofsheim and Bad Mergentheim.
 You will soon reach your destination for the day, Weikersheim.
 Would you like to travel back in time?
 Then visit the incomparable Renaissance castle with its wonderful castle garden.
-It is considered one of the most important of its kind, as the interior is almost completely preserved.
+This is considered one of the most important of its kind, as the interior is almost completely preserved.

-Get on your bike and follow the Tauber Cycle Route one last time.
+Get on your bike and follow the Tauber Valley cycle route one last time.
 Take a break in Creglingen and marvel at the pretty half-timbered houses.
 Just outside is the world-famous Herrgottskirche church.
 Inside the church is the Marian altar, artistically carved by Tilman Riemenschneider.
 Rothenburg is probably the most romantic town in Germany.
-Half-timbered houses, narrow turrets and the imposing fortifications line your path on a tour.
+On a tour, half-timbered houses, narrow turrets and the imposing fortifications line your path.
 Keep your eyes open at all times: There is something to discover around every corner in this multi-faceted town.

-From today, you follow the well-known Altmühl Cycle Route.
+From today, you follow the well-known Altmühl cycle route.
 You first cycle through the Naturpark Frankenhöhe and pass the source of the Altmühl at Hornauer Weiher.
 In Colmberg, you will come across the imposing castle of the same name.
-In Colmberg you will come across the imposing castle of the same name.
-If you don't want to spare any effort, pay a visit to the castle high above the town.
+If you want to spare no effort, pay a visit to the castle, which lies high above the town.
 You will be rewarded with a magnificent view of the Upper Altmühl Valley.
-Via the Castle Road you travel along the Franconian Rezat river to your stage destination Ansbach.
-During a stroll through the town, you will discover impressive buildings such as the Court Chancellery or the former residence of the Margraves of Brandenburg-Ansbach with its 27 state rooms.
+Take the Castle Road along the Fränkische Rezat to your stage destination of Ansbach.
+During a stroll through the town, you will discover impressive buildings such as the court chancellery or the former residence of the Margraves of Brandenburg-Ansbach with its 27 state rooms.

-Today you will find more evidence that the Romans were particularly present in this region.
-Near the village of Pfünz you will come across the Roman fort Castra Vetoniana.
-Among other things, the garrison at that time had the task of guarding the nearby Limes.
-Today, a part of the defence wall, a corner tower and the northern gate have been faithfully reconstructed and invite you to visit them.
-Passing the imposing Kipfenberg Castle, you will pass the idyllic Lake Kratzmühlsee shortly before your stage destination Beilngries.
-Take the opportunity and reward yourself with a jump into the cool water!
+Today, it is once again clear that the Romans were particularly present in this region.
+Near the village of Pfünz, you will come across the Roman fort Castra Vetoniana.
+One of the tasks of the garrison at the time was to guard the nearby Limes.
+Today, part of the defensive wall, a corner tower and the northern gateway have been faithfully reconstructed and are open to visitors.
+Passing the imposing Kipfenberg Castle, you will pass the idyllic Kratzmühlsee lake shortly before your stage destination of Beilngries.
+Take the opportunity to reward yourself with a dip in the cool water!

 discount-icon discount-icon-football |